 First, we look at the resources.

-Tools/Actions: Expose operations like updateInventory, createDraftOrder, fetchCustomerOrders as MCP tools that call Shopify APIs under the hood.
+- Tools/Actions: These expose operations like updateInventory, createDraftOrder, fetchCustomerOrders as MCP tools.
+These tools internally invoke the corresponding Shopify APIs.

-The tool contracts should be kept minimal and explicit, so AI agents know the exact side effects.
+Tool contracts should be kept minimal and explicit, so AI agents know the exact side effects of each operation.

-These are important considerations for MCP servers.
-Here’s what you do.
+These are essential considerations for MCP servers.
+Here is what you do.

-Implement API rate limits and provide proper retry and backoff responses for 429 errors.
+- Implement API rate limits and provide proper retry and backoff responses for 429 (Too Many Requests) errors.

-Use cursor-based pagination when fetching large resource sets.
+- Use cursor-based pagination when fetching large sets of resources.

-Make write tools idempotent where possible (use unique client-supplied IDs).
+- Make write operations idempotent where possible (use unique client-supplied IDs).

-Log tool invocations and responses for auditability and troubleshooting, but redact sensitive PII.
+- Log tool invocations and responses to enable auditing and troubleshooting, but redact sensitive personally identifiable information (PII).

 Minimal Node.js Example (MCP Tool Calling Shopify Admin GraphQL)